-If changing the startup type of the Print Spooler to automatic does not fix the issue for you, you can try configuring the service even further as a possible fix.
-As it turns out, there have been reports of users resolving the problem in question by changing the computer’s response when the service fails.
+If changing the startup type of the Print Spooler to automatic does not fix the issue for you, you can try configuring the service even further as a possible solution.
+As it turns out, there have been reports of users resolving the problem in question by altering the computer’s response when the service fails.

 You can do this from the properties window of the service.
-You have the ability to specify actions for the first, second and subsequent failures of the service.
-To do this, follow the instructions down below:
+You have the ability to specify actions for the first, second, and subsequent failures of the service.
+To do this, follow the instructions below:

-- Open up the Run dialogue box by pressing the Windows key + R shortcut.
+- Open the Run dialog box by pressing the Windows key + R shortcut.

-- Type services.msc in the Run dialogue box and hit Enter.
+- Type “services.msc” in the Run dialogue box and press Ente.

 - Locate the Print Spooler service and double-click on it to open the Properties window.

-- On the Properties window, switch to the Recovery tab.
+- In the Properties window, switch to the Recovery tab.

-- Once you do that, click Apply and OK.
-Check if the error message goes away with this.
+- Once you have done that, click “Apply” and “OK.”
+Check if the error message disappears with this action.

-One of the reasons the problem occurs is when you have multiple printers on the same port or IP address.
+One of the reasons the problem occurs is when multiple printers share the same port or IP address.
 This can be helpful when the error message occurs only on specific systems in your network.
-When this happens, you will need to check if the systems use the same network printer.
+When this happens, you need to check if the systems use the same network printer.

 - First, open the Control Panel by searching for it in the Start Menu.

-- On the Control Panel window, make your way to Hardware and Sound.
+- In the Control Panel window, navigate to Hardware and Sound.

 - There, click on the Devices and Printers option.